 Armor: Studded leather (+3 AC), light wooden shield (+1 AC, 5% arcane spell failure).
-Other Gear: Common musical instrument, spell component pouch, standard adventurer's kit, 22 gp.
-Spells Known: 0-detect magic, ghost sound, light, message.
+Other Gear: Common musical instrument, spell component pouch, standard adventurer's

-CLERIC You are a representative of an almighty deity's authority in the mortal world.
+Illus. by S. Belledin CLERIC You are a representative of an almighty deity's authority in the mortal world.
 You give thanks daily to the good fortune that put you in such an enviable position.
 You know firsthand that the places of natural beauty, the structure of societies, and even existential cosmic laws would falter and perhaps collapse altogether without divine influence and intervention.
 However, deities work through agencies other than mere divine decree.
 In fact, gods prefer to work through intermediaries such as you when possible.
 You use the power of your deity to make your god's will manifest.
 In doing so, your lot improves, as you are raised slowly up in the eyes of the deity you serve with each deed you accomplish in your god's name.
 Suggested Backgrounds (choose one): Artisan, Ascetic, Noble Scion.
 Suggested Personality Archetypes (choose one): Agent, Companion, Crusader, Innocent, Leader, Martyr, Orphan, Prophet, Royalty, Sage, Seeker, Simple Soul, Theorist. it upon yourself to be a propagator of your religion, and draw upon one of the following methods of proselytization.
 Conversion through Exhortation: You are a strident evangelist who exhorts others to consider your deity's worship at every opportunity.
 For instance, whenever you heal a companion, you murmur: "Through Pelor's grace, be healed.
 If your belief were greater, how much greater would the relief from your wounds be?"
 On the other hand, when smiting enemies, you scream (regardless of whether your friends have yet converted): "When you cross me, you cross the great god Pelor and earn his wrath, and the wrath of all his disciples!"
 Conversion by Example: You never exhort your companions to convert, but instead serve your deity lovingly and well.
 You heal your companions at need, smite enemies, and accomplish other duties required by the company you keep.
 After months of showing how the grace of Pelor helps you through example, you are ready to choose your moment.
+At to choose your moment.
 At some point your aid, healing prayer, or other good work will come at just the precise moment to save or renew one of your companions.
-This is the time to whisper per- This is the time to whisper pe suasively in his or her ear: "Consider what Pelor has done for you-it is through his aid that I have aided you.
+This is the time to whisper persuasively in his or her ear: "Consider what Pelor has done for you-it is through his aid that I have aided you.
 If you say so now, I will tell you more of Pelor later."
 In this way, you can slowly bring one or more of your companions into the fold.
 Prayerful: You know that maintaining the channels of communication between yourself and your deity is necessary, not just when your god grants your spells, but all day through.
 However, the adventuring life being what it is, your prayers are short and sweet, and you drop them into conversation when possible.
 For instance, whenever you make a particularly forceful assertion, you append one of the following phrases (substituting your deity's name for Pelor):

-". . . as Pelor's grace demands." "... just as Pelor sweeps aside foes." "... so that Pelor may smile upon us." "... in Pelor's name, let it be so." ". . . in this we ask Pelor's aid." "... and in so doing we will be instruments of Pelor's peace." "... and in so doing we will be instruments of Fetor's pe "... and in this we shall have Pelor's divine aid." "... for behold, Pelor has smiled on us from the very beginning." ". . . and may all $\sin$ in Pelor's eyes be washed from our souls, so that our purposes are pure."
+". . . as Pelor's grace demands."

+". . . just as Pelor sweeps aside foes."

+"... so that Pelor may smile upon us."

+"... in Pelor's name, let it be so."

+". . . in this we ask Pelor's aid."

+". . . and in so doing we will be instruments of Pelor's peace."

+". . . and in this we shall have Pelor's divine aid."

+". . . for behold, Pelor has smiled on us from the very beginning."

+"... and may all sin in Pelor's eyes be washed from our souls, so that our purposes are pure."